 17. “Peoria” rule.
-This rule requires the remaining NIHL clubs shall not be required to travel to Bloomington or Pekin or Peoria or South Bend or Rockford or Midwest Blackbirds or Champaign or Kenosha for their (B/PK/P/R/SB/MB/CH/KEN) “HOME” games.
+This rule requires the remaining NIHL clubs (other than Kenosha) shall not be required to travel to Bloomington or Pekin or Peoria or South Bend or Midwest Blackbirds or Champaign for their (B/PK/P/SB/MB/CH/KEN) “HOME” games.
 This rule does not apply in the Midget Major Elite, Midget Minor Elite, Bantam, Girls Gold playing divisions, nor in Tournament games including first round Bronze/Silver elimination games.

-Should a “HOME” game for Bloomington, Pekin, Peoria, South Bend, Rockford, Midwest Blackbirds, Champaign or Kenosha be played at another club’s home rink, then that club shall be responsible to pay for the ice, and pay for and schedule the officials.
-Bloomington, Pekin, Peoria, South Bend, Rockford and Midwest Maniax may, if they so choose, provide the minor (off-ice) officials.
+Should a “HOME” game for Bloomington, Pekin, Peoria, South Bend, Midwest Blackbirds, Champaign be played at another club’s home rink, then that club shall be responsible to pay for the ice, and pay for and schedule the officials.
+Bloomington, Pekin, Peoria, South Bend, and Midwest Maniax may, if they so choose, provide the minor (off-ice) officials.

 The “VISITING” team, which decided NOT to travel, will pay all costs.